Unit 16 Computing Research Project (Pearson-set) (K/618/7425) Assignment Brief 2026

 LO1 Examine appropriate research methodologies and approaches as part of the research process

-LO2 Conduct and analyse research relevant for a computing research project
+LO2 Conduct and analyse research relevant to a computing research project

 LO3 Communicate the outcomes of a research project to identified stakeholders